Cover Image for How to Eliminate Bad Debt and Build Wealth

 Step 6: Automate Debt Payments

-Set up automatic payments to ensure you never miss due dates.
+Set up automatic bill pay to ensure you never miss due dates.
 This prevents late fees and improves your credit score.
+It also eliminates financial stress in the future

 What to Do After Eliminating Bad Debt